First-Time Buyers Guide to a Bidet

 A common misconception about bidets is that water comes from the toilet bowl.
 However, water comes from the tap.
 Proponents say that since more faecal matter can be removed when using a bidet compared to toilet paper, a bidet is perfectly hygienic and sanitary.

 The main benefit of using a bidet toilet is you won’t contaminate your hands, so the chances of a bidet causing infections are low.
+A bidet is also a great option for people afflicted with severe arthritis in their hands or for people who suffer from other disabilities that make using toilet paper challenging.

 What Are the Common Misconceptions About Bidets?